OpenFn/Miracle-Feet/README.md

 ### Technical Overview
 How it works...
-1. Users submit new `forms` or modify `cases` in CommCare
-2. A webhook configured in the CommCareHQ project automatically forwards this data to MiracleFeet's OpenFn project `Inbox` as `Messages`
+1. An OpenFn job [`[SMS-Flow-1] Fetch contacts from SF`](https://openfn.org/projects/miraclefeet/jobs/eZiygD) runs daily to query contacts from Salesforce and fetch their treatment and appointment information.
-3. OpenFn job [`Schedule SMS Alerts`](https://www.openfn.org/projects/pdbznd/jobs/jypnkm) will be triggered to schedule relevant SMS alerts in the Infobip Portal
+2. A second OpenFn job [[SMS-Flow-2] Schedule SMSs](https://openfn.org/projects/miraclefeet/jobs/QjbQti)  will be triggered to schedule relevant SMS alerts in the Infobip Portal

 ### Notes on Scheduling Logic